How to get my home ready for inspection

 4. Make sure your breaker box is easy to read.

 Each breaker switch in the box should be correctly labeled and easy to read.
-Forcing the inspector to play around with the switches trying to figure out what they control is not only frustrating; it doesn’t make a good impression at all.
+Forcing the inspector to play around with the buttons trying to figure out what they control is not only frustrating; it doesn’t make a good impression at all.
 Add any missing labels and replace the ones that are inaccurate or illegible.

 5. Replace the return filter on your furnace.